Satya1998-debug/behaviour_transformer_policy/README.md

 ## 📊🎯 Results, Findings and Discussions

-The implementation, design choices, results and possible improvements have been discussed in see the [full report](report.md).
+The implementation, design choices, results and possible improvements have been discussed.
+All info can be found in the [full report](report.md).

 ---